 The peer review process that is essential in academia is rather difficult to master.
 Journal editors have a lot of discretion (and justly so), and making an article ‘hit’ might take years, or it might get placed quickly.
 As many would tell you (and many others might disagree), “if you are not getting rejected, you are not trying hard enough”.
 Further, these are two very useful accounts on the role of the peer review process by Tom Pepinski and Jeffrey Isaac.

 Graduate students reading my account below should notice (1) how many projects are juggled at the same time; and (2) the rather quick turnaround, esp. from receiving an R&R to sending in a revised submission.

 14. PPQ - R&R in 2018; published 2019.
-The original idea was the paper in item 12 that kept getting rejected; until we wrote a different one - in EUP; and then re-submitted to PPQ.
+The original idea was the paper in item 12 that kept getting rejected; until we wrote a different article - in EUP; then re-submitted the improved original analysis to PPQ.

 13. EJPR - Feb 16: desk reject; BJPS - Feb 2016 - reject (May 2016); CPS - May 2016: desk reject; EPSR - June 2016: reject (Nov 2016); Political Communication - Jan 2018: R&R in May (3 R&Rs in June, July, August): acceptance in Sept 2018.

 12. BJPS – July 2017: desk reject; WEP – July 2017: desk reject; EUP – Sept 2017: major R&R which we returned in a month; followed by an invitation to write a different paper with the same data; wrote the new paper in December 2017, and it was accepted to publication in Jan 2018; the original paper was eventually published in PPQ - item 14 on this list)

 11. APSR – Sept 2014: rejected March 2015; AJPS – Sept 2015; four (or five) rounds of R&R; accepted Feb 2017